Andrewjhobbs/Trivia-Nation/README.md

-# zesty-tut
+# Trivia Nation Bot
-For educational purposes.
+For helping staff members
+Only for TN.